MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-network-controller.md

 ## Download a virtual hard disk for the service template

-1. You can download a prepared virtual hard disk in [VHD](http://download.microsoft.com/download/4/4/F/44F93CCF-1AAE-42E5-BDCB-924991A005DA/14300.1000.amd64fre.rs1_release_svc.160324-1723_server_serverdatacenter_en-us.vhd) or [VHDX](http://download.microsoft.com/download/4/4/F/44F93CCF-1AAE-42E5-BDCB-924991A005DA/14300.1000.amd64fre.rs1_release_svc.160324-1723_server_serverdatacenter_en-us.vhdx) format.
+1. You can download(https://azure.microsoft.com//marketplace/virtual-machines/all/?operatingSystem=acom-windows&publisherType=acom-microsoft&term=Windows+Server+2016) a prepared virtual hard disk in vhd or vhdx format.
+In the Azure Gallery, search "Windows Server 2016" to find the virtual hard disk.
-    - The virtual hard disk operating system is Windows Server 2016.
-    - The VMM service template for the network controller support deployment on both generation 1 and generation 2 VMs.
-If you want to deploy a non-English environment, you can download the language pack you need.
-    - The product key is 6XBNX-4JQGW-QX6QG-74P76-72V67.
+2. After downloading, install the latest Windows Server updates, and any language packs you need if you have a non-English environment.
-2. Import the vhd/vhdx files to the VMM library.
+3. Import the vhd/vhdx files to the VMM library.
 [Learn more](../manage/manage-library-add-files.md).

-## Download the network controller service templates
+## Download the network controller service template

-1. Download the network controller service templates.
+1. [Download](https://github.com/Microsoft/SDN/tree/master/VMM/Templates/NC)the network controller service templates.
 The download contains four service templates and five custom resource folders:

 **Name** | **Type** | **Details**